Adamant-im/adamant-explorer/README.md

 ## Configuration

-The default `config.js` file contains all of the configuration settings for Lisk Explorer.
+The default `config.js` file contains all of the configuration settings for ADAMANT Explorer.
 These options can be modified according to comments included in configuration file.

 ## Managing ADAMANT Explorer